 How much is the entrance fee to the Pilsen Puppet Museum ?

 One of the most beautiful things in the Czech Republic is the usually low entrance fees to museums.
 This is also true for the Museum of Dolls in Pilsen.
-Adults pay just 60 crowns, about 2.20 euros, for admission.
-(As of June 2017)
+Adults pay just 100 crowns, about 4 euros, for admission.
+(As of Januar 2023)

 For children, who usually have a lot of fun in the puppet museum, you pay only half (30 crowns, a little more than 1 euro).
 Families pay a maximum entrance fee of 150 crowns (5.70 euros).
 The staff in the Doll Museum Plzen is very nice.

 Opening hours Doll Museum Pilsen

 The museum is open daily except Monday from 10 am to 6 pm.